brunereduardo/PacMano-U-/README.md

 <a href="#Descrição-do-Projeto">Descrição do Projeto</a> •
 <a href="#Pré-requisitos">Pré-requisitos</a> •
 <a href="#License">License</a> •
-<a href="#Author">Author</a>
+<a href="#Authors">Authors</a>
 </p>

 <h4 align="center">
-	🚧  Construído durante o evento 🚧 Partindo para mais aprendizados web... 🚀
+	🚧  Construído durante o ano de 2017 🚧 As bibliotecas do java para GUI mudaram e o Frontend necessita ser refeito 🚧
 </h4>

 ### Pré-requisitos